 Planning a school trip or community group visit?
 This page lets you know what to expect, what support you could get, and other frequently asked questions.

-What is the maximum number of students I can bring on an educational visit?
+What’s the maximum number of students I can bring?

 - Age 5-7: 1 adult to 7 pupils